Selected Case Studies

 The Impact

 Aviva Drive passed 1M downloads in about six weeks, well above the annual plan, picked up Apple's "App of the Week," and held around 4.5/5 in the store.
 Roughly four in ten users scored 7.1 or above and saved about £101 on average; most people in the programme qualified for some discount.
-The business case turned positive inside two years, and perception of Aviva as inventive moved up by 33 points, so telematics felt like a practical next step, not a campaign gimmick.
+The business case turned positive inside two years, and perception of Aviva as inventive moved up by 33 points, so telematics read as a practical product bet rather than a short campaign.

 Industry